-You might get away with not paying a tab, but don't plan on eating at that restaurant again
+You might get away with it, but don’t plan on eating at that restaurant again

 When you pay with a credit card, how important is your signature on that slip?